Alstom to launch share buy-back worth 3.2 billion euros

 The company said the buy-back would be submitted for approval at a shareholder meeting on Dec.18.

-French industrial conglomerate Bouygues would take part in the share buy-back programme and keep its stake unchanged at 29.2 percent, Alstom said.
+French industrial conglomerate Bouygues (BOUY.PA) would take part in the share buy-back program and keep its stake unchanged at 29.2 percent, Alstom said.

-Alstom completed a 12.35 billion euro sale of its energy business to U.S. General Electric on Monday, helping it refocus on its transport business.
+Alstom completed a 12.35 billion euro ($13.41 billion) sale of its energy business to U.S. General Electric (GE.N) on Monday, helping it refocus on its transport business.

 (Reporting by Astrid Wendlandt; Editing by Matthias Blamont)